PEtab-dev/petab_sciml/doc/format.rst

 Valid ``targetValue``\ ’s for a NN input are:

 -  A parameter in the parameter table.
--  An array input file (assigned an Id in the `YAML problem file <@ref%20YAML_file>`__).
+-  An array input file (assigned an ID in the `YAML problem file <@ref%20YAML_file>`__).

 .. _outputs-1: